Milton Jones: Career

-Jones has had various shows on BBC Radio 4 and was a recurring guest panellist on Mock the Week.
+Jones has had various shows on BBC Radio 4 and is a recurring guest panellist on Mock the Week.
 Jones tours the UK periodically and is a regular performer at The Comedy Store in London and Manchester.
 Jones wrote the surrealist, partially biographical novel Where Do Comedians Go When They Die?: Journeys of a Stand-Up (2009).

 Personal life

 Jones was born and raised in Kew, London.
 His father is from South Wales.
 He attended Middlesex Polytechnic, gaining a diploma in dramatic art in 1985.
 He married Caroline Church in 1986 and they have three children.
 They live in the St Margarets area of London.
 He supports Arsenal.
 Jones is a practising Christian and often performs in churches and at Christian festivals.
 He is a patron of the charity Chance for Childhood.
 On 28 April 2025, Milton revealed he had prostate cancer.
 He has cancelled some of his tour dates so he can have surgery.
-In August 2025, he announced he was cancer free after undergoing treatment.
+In August 2025, he announced he was cancer-free after undergoing treatment.